IT dept seeks action against Kumaraswamy for 'intimidating officers', obstructing raids

 Minister Puttaraju had claimed that his house in Mandya and his nephew's house in Mysuru were among those raided by the I-T officials.

-The BJP accused the chief minister of leaking the information about the raids beforehand, thereby violating the oath of secrecy taken at the time of assuming office.
+The BJP accused the Chief Minister of leaking the information about the raids beforehand, thereby violating the oath of secrecy taken at the time of assuming office.

 PTI